We plant trees and hedgerows to benefit future generations.

 Wherever possible we stock and use environmentally friendly produce and services.

 • Our shop sells a wide variety of local food produce.
-Nearby suppliers provide us with organic and locally reared meats and a local bakery delivers bread and croissants.
-We purchase jams from an independent Blandford Forum based jam maker.
+Nearby suppliers provide us with organic and locally reared meats and we purchase jams from an independent Blandford Forum based jam maker.

 • We also stock sustainable natural cleaning products and also use these to assist with park cleaning.

 We take a responsible attitude towards the use of energy on the park and try to conserve energy where possible.

 • Bulbs are LED energy efficient and on sensors.

 • 10 amp electric hooks ups where possible, this does help limit their consumption.